IBM/secrets-manager-node-sdk/README.md

   // Get the ID of the newly created secret const secretId = res.result.resources[0].id;

-  // Use Secrets Manager API to get the secret using the secretId res = await secretsManagerApi.getSecret({
+  // Use the Secrets Manager API to get the secret using the secret ID res = await secretsManagerApi.getSecret({
     secretType: 'username_password',
     id: secretId,